canjs/canjs/docs/can-guides/introduction/technical.md

 This section is about the technical highlights of [can-compute].
 However, as [can-define] uses computes internally for [computed getter properties](#Computedgetterproperties) and [asynchronous computed getter properties](##Asynccomputedgetterproperties), the benefits of computes extend to [can-define].
-In a few examples cases, we'll use [computed getter properties](#Computedgetterproperties) to show the advantages of computes.
+In a few examples cases, we’ll use [computed getter properties](#Computedgetterproperties) to show the advantages of computes.

 [can-compute] is used in similar situations as event streams libraries like RXJS and Bacon.js.
 Computes are used to transform a set of observable values into another observable value.
-While event stream libraries are able to setup more complex transformations, computes can setup simple but common transformations more easily.
+While event stream libraries are able to set up more complex transformations, computes can set up simple but common transformations more easily.

 For example, the following compute keeps the completed count of todos in a list: